Wondering How Do Home Well Water Pump and Pressure Systems Work?

 Water pressure in your pipes and pressure system causes your water to flow.
 If your home is on city utilities, water pressure is controlled by your local water company or utility.

 If your home is on a well, you need a pump and pressure tank to build that pressure unless you have a storage tank high enough on a hill nearby to get gravity pressure.
+Some folks will have a cistern water pump system, where the water is stored in an underground concrete or fiberglass tank called a cistern.

 The pressure tank in your well system creates water pressure by using compressed air.
 Because of this pressure, when a valve or faucet is opened in your home the water is pushed out of the tank through the pipes in your home.